Home —> Machine Vision Market Trends 2025–2030: The Forces Driving Industrial Inspection Growth

 Shadowless diffuse illumination for reflective semiconductor and electronics components.
 Suited for AI-based surface classification tasks.

-Multiple market research sources project a compound annual growth rate of between 7% and 10% for the global machine vision market from 2024 to 2030.
-The overall market is expected to exceed $18 billion by 2030.
+Multiple market research sources project a compound annual growth rate between 7% and 10% for the global machine vision market from 2024 to 2030, with the overall market expected to top $18 billion by 2030.
 Segments such as EV battery inspection, e-commerce logistics, and AI-based inspection are growing at rates above the market average.

-AI-based inspection systems require stable, consistent illumination.
-Deep learning models are trained on image datasets acquired under specific illumination conditions.
-If the illumination changes over time due to thermal drift or unit-to-unit variation, model accuracy degrades.
+AI-based inspection systems need stable, consistent illumination.
+Deep learning models are trained on image datasets captured under specific illumination conditions.
+If the illumination shifts over time from thermal drift or unit-to-unit variation, model accuracy falls.
 This creates demand for illuminators with active thermal management and guaranteed long-term photometric stability.

 Battery cell inspection uses a range of illumination techniques.
 UV illumination reveals surface contamination invisible under white light.
-Coaxial illumination is used for weld seam inspection on reflective metal surfaces.
-Backlight illumination is used for electrode alignment gauging.
+Coaxial illumination serves weld seam inspection on reflective metal surfaces.
+Backlight illumination serves electrode alignment gauging.
 Near-infrared illumination can detect subsurface anomalies in some electrode materials.

-IO-Link is an industrial communication standard that allows devices to be addressed, configured, and monitored remotely over standard industrial wiring.
-IO-Link-compatible illuminators can report their operating status, temperature, and fault conditions to a factory monitoring system.
-They can also receive remote configuration commands to adjust intensity or switch operating modes without manual access.
+IO-Link is an industrial communication standard that lets devices be addressed, configured, and monitored remotely over standard industrial wiring.
+IO-Link-compatible illuminators can report their operating status, temperature, and fault conditions to a factory monitoring system, and they can take remote configuration commands to adjust intensity or switch operating modes without manual access.

-Manufacturing localisation is creating new production facilities in Europe that require inspection systems from day one.
+Manufacturing localisation is creating new production facilities in Europe that need inspection systems from day one.
 European manufacturers building new lines increasingly prefer European suppliers for vision subsystems because of lead time predictability, supply chain stability, and technical support availability.
-This is expanding the addressable market for European illuminator manufacturers.
+This is widening the addressable market for European illuminator manufacturers.

 More information about RODER VISION : about us